 Because of the difficulties I have been facing over the last few years I have decided that going straight back to full-time work would be sub-optimal so as well as working on my own projects I decided to do some volunteer work.

 A part-time, voluntary job working for an organisation called Keep Our NHS Public which aims to do just that really, stop the NHS from being picked apart and sold off to private companies.
-My duties have included:
+My duties / achievements include:

 - Helping with all the technical aspects of running their site

 - Organised and implemented a site migration to new hosting

 - Implemented a complete overhaul of the site with a new structure and a new 'child' theme, adding custom CSS and PHP code including development of a plugin to add custom widgets

 Since I have spent many years in IT related work and always had an interest in programming it seemed like a good idea to build on the knowledge I had instead of starting again.
 To that end, over the last few years, I have been advancing my knowledge of various web technologies including:

 - XML / XSLT

 - IDE/Editors: Atom, Geany, NetBeans.